BGI-Qingdao/MetaTrass/README.md

 2. You can either add MetaTrass's 3rd party dependencies to your system path or put specify full path to alias into the folder `MetaTrass/tools/` which can be found MetaTrass easily.

-Preparing before complementation:
+Configuring the references and table before complementation:
 ---
-1. **The input files** for MetaTrass include a folder that holds the sequence file of all query genomes.
-     * stLFR data all are welcome!
-     * If you have the demand of others co-barcode data analyses, please contact us.

-2. **The reference database** for kraken2 include a folder that holds the database.
+1. **The reference database** for kraken2 include a folder that holds the database.
    Databases are pre-built, including the required hash.k2d, opts.k2d, and taxo.k2d files.
      * For **Human Gut**:
        We recommend the UHGG taxonomy database which can be download from [MGnify Genomes](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v1.0/uhgg_kraken2-db/).